-There is no official fee for opting out but the process requires patent proprietors and their representatives to carry out some administrative checks so there is some administrative overhead and costs involved.
+There is no official fee for opting out but the process will require patent proprietors and their representatives to carry out some administrative checks so there will be some administrative overhead and costs involved.
+These may be significant for large patent portfolios.